Man involved in beating and tasering over a drug debt to be sentenced in Nanaimo - BC Local News

-A man involved in a 2016 assault where a drug addict was bound, beaten and left at Diver Lake Park is expected to be sentenced by a B.C.
+A man involved in a 2016 assault where a drug addict was bound, beaten and left at a Nanaimo park is expected to be sentenced by a B.C.
 Supreme Court judge on Friday.

 Colin Damen Gary Lamontagne was arrested on Nov.
 29, 2016, during Vancouver Island Emergency Response Team and E Division clan lab team operations at residences on Ninth Street and Cedar Road.
 Lamontagne, who was out on bail at the time for a 2015 manslaughter charge in Victoria, pleaded guilty in May to charges of aggravated assault, forcible confinement, possession of controlled substances (including fentanyl and the date rape drug) for the purpose of trafficking and possession of a loaded handgun.